The Midway State: History

 The band has done several tours throughout North America and Europe, opening for acts such as Death Cab for Cutie, Silversun Pickups, Kate Nash, Shiny Toy Guns, Mika, Jimmy Eat World, Third Eye Blind and k-os.
 In May 2007, their song "A Million Fireflies" was featured on the NME compilation disc "Canadian Blast" that was released as a promotion attached to the magazine.

 "Never Again" from the album, Holes, was used as the default ringback for customers on the Rogers Wireless network in Canada.

 In 2009 the band recorded a cover of Peter Gabriel's "Don't Give Up" with Lady Gaga.
 They later shot a music video.
 Never officially released, the track and video were leaked to the world online.
 The band was nominated for two Juno Awards and voted Best New Artist at the MuchMusic Video Awards by viewers.Their song "Unaware" was featured during the final minutes of the Fox show The O.C.

 On Thursday May 5, 2011, they opened for Third Eye Blind at the Sound Academy in Toronto.
 Their second album, Paris or India, was released on July 19, 2011 and debuted at #42 on the Canadian Albums Chart.
 On July 25, 2011, they were the support act for their old bandmate, Tyler Armes' band, Down With Webster, at Edmonton's Capital Ex.

 In 2016, they released a song called "Crystalized" under the name, Nathan John and the Midway State.

+Ferraro has gone on to be a songwriting and producing collaborator for other artists, notably on Beyoncé's 2024 single "Texas Hold 'Em".